bradleyturner/bradleyturner.github.io/_posts/2018-11-15-accessible-colors.markdown

 When I encountered old UI that used previous 1-off colors or inaccessible color combinations I partnered with the PM and Designer that owned that part of the product to update the UI to use our new color system effectively.

+## The end result included product, system, and process improvements
+When the design team initially decided to expand our color system we were focused on improving our ability to ship the designs we wanted to.
+By advocating for embedding consistent contrast ratios in the system we ended up with clear rules that made it easy to ship UI with accessible contrast ratios.

-After we implemented the new system we were able to remove an outdated and poorly maintained feature in our product called “High Contrast Mode,” which had created a separate stylesheet for users who had that feature turned on, trying to increase contrast for users with vision problems.
+That system also made it easier for me to update old UI that wasn't accessible, eventually allowing us to remove an outdated and poorly maintained feature in our product called “High Contrast Mode”.

-This sped up our build times and made it so users with low-vision had a first class experience instead of having to dig into our settings to turn on a toggle that made the product usable for them.
+This was an old fix for meeting accessibility audits that allowed users to toggle on a separate stylesheet that darkened some colors.
+Now that the entire product had accessible color combos, users with low-vision had a first class experience instead of having to dig into our settings to turn on a toggle that made the product usable for them.

+Removing this outdated feature also removed the need for a duplicated set of stylesheets, speeding up build times for the entire engineering team.

 ## Sharing my approach with the accessibility community
 After sharing my approach internally I was encouraged to make a public tool that would allow other design teams to take a similar contrast-first approach to their color picking.